gdlc/STAT_COMP/INCLASS/INCLASS_8.md

+## If you see two "test case passed" in the std output but still see "test failed" in the grade, please email me for override.

 We continue the practice in INCLASS_7.md

 Recall that in a linear model **y=Xb+e**, the least-squares estimate of **b** is the solution to the following system **X'Xb=X'y**.